CLTsolutions/WD70B_Blue_Module_Notes/README.md

   - change 'YOUR_PASSWORD_HERE' to your personal Postgres password on line 9 in db.js
   - have a database titled 'journal-walkthrough' created in PgAdmin to connect to

+Due to the plethora of comments, viewing files in a larger width will help ease reading the code and notes.

 Feedback is always welcome!